aljazsim/vs-code-typescript-class-organizer/README.md

 * fixed issue with duplicated regions
 * addded grouping by decorator for all elements, not just properties when groupping by decorators
 * added a new line between group with decorators and group without decorators when groupping by decorators

+### 1.0.12

+* removed limitation where extension can be activated only when not in debug mode
+* fixed bug where redundant empty lines were not removed correctly
+* fix bug where public access modifier was not added to methods